fbercken/MQTTDemo/README.md

+##  Query to use in Apache Drill:
-##  Query à utiliser dans Drill (install Drill from MEP 7.0.0 with the installer - check Drill box)
+Install Drill from MEP 7.0.0 with the installer - by checking Drill box in component list)

 > select * from dfs.`/metrics`